Brian O. Bush

 at Oregon Health & Science University

-am currently writting my dissertation and plan on finishing in early
+currently writting my dissertation and plan finishing mid-2015.

 My long-term research goals are to develop novel methods in continuous